h5law/h5law.github.io/content/posts/a-year-in-pokt.md

 This could be the single downside I have had working full time at Pocket.
-Going from a community contributor to a full time core protocol dev, it has become a job there are more rules.
-People to please, feelings to take into account, in my world all that matters is:
+Going from a community contributor to a full time core protocol dev, it has become a job, there are more rules; people to please; feelings to take into account.
+In my world all that matters is:

 > Can you deliver?